 As an external auditor, you'll need to:

-- discuss the conclusion and recommendations from the audit with clients
+• discuss audit conclusion and recommendations with clients

-- work towards your chartered accountancy qualification, which could include periods of study leave.
+• work towards your chartered accountancy qualification, which may include study leave.

 Salary